The 2019-2020 Instructional Calendar has now been approved.

 Additional Guidelines for the Traditional Calendar

-- Winter break will be two full weeks including three weekends.
+Winter break will be two full weeks including three weekends.
 When Christmas falls on a weekend, the break will begin closer to that weekend and extend for two weeks.
-This may mean classes finishing and staring mid-week.
+This may mean classes finish and start mid-week.

 Additional Guidelines for the Modified Calendar